 An RFC assessment signed by your physician can be the missing piece of evidence that gets you approved for financial assistance.

 One of the most important documents signed by your doctor is a prognosis form.
 A prognosis form predicts your chances of making a full recovery from your disability, which can influence how much money you receive for future medical expenses.

 What Forms Will My Doctor Need To Fill Out?

 When filing an application for disability benefits through the Social Security Administration (SSA) evidence is required indicating that you have not worked for at least 12-months.
 You may ask your doctor to complete a medical statement showing exactly the diagnosis of your medical condition.

 The doctor should describe the limitations due to your disability.
 It could be anything from loss of hearing to inability to stand in one place for a sustained period of time.
 Simply stating that you are disabled will not satisfy the Social Security Administration (SSA) requirements.

-The next form your social security disability doctor may complete is the Residual Function Capacity (RFC) form.
-Your disability doctor will ask you to carry out certain exercises before completing the information on the form such as:
+The next Social Security disability form your doctor may fill out is the Residual Functional Capacity (RFC) form.
+Your Social Security disability doctor will ask you to carry out certain exercises before completing the information on the form such as: